MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 }
 {% endhighlight %}

-We're only interested in the first ones.
+We're only interested in the first members:

-  * `ProjectContextId` identifies this context.
+  * `ProjectContextId` identifies this context, useful when comparing two.
-  * `NodeId`, after a bit of testing, identifies the *logical timeline* where it got executed (starts at 1, can excess the number of cores).
+  * `NodeId`, after a bit of testing, identifies the *logical timeline* where it got executed (starts at 1).
+It has nothing to do with processors, cores or threads so it can get pretty high.
   * `ProjectContextId`, `TargetId` and `TaskId` identify *where* this event got executed within a hierarchy.
+We'll come back to them shortly.

 Alright, I think we can't postpone exploring `Project`, `Target` and `Task` anymore!